AlexR3000/SeminarATC/README.md

 ## API Documentation

-The Api for the project is simple.
+The API for the project is simple.
 It exists of one endpoint, which responses includes all currently observed aircraft that are currently in a valid state.

 ### Endpoints